-All faculty at Spectrum Health believe in the importance of being well-rounded Neuropsychologists.
+All faculty at Corewell Health believe in the importance of being well-rounded Neuropsychologists.
 In the ever-changing world of healthcare, we believe it is important for Neuropsychologists to be skilled in a wide variety of settings and capable of adapting their practices to the demands of the changing environment.
-To this end, we have structured the Program into four 6-month cycles, with various opportunities for general outpatient, inpatient, and specialized/focal training endeavors.
+To this end, we have structured the Program with various opportunities for general outpatient, inpatient, and specialized/focal training endeavors.
+Please see below for breakdown of sample fellow rotations.